-In Yotsumoto & Chang’s (2014) study, when older adults learned a new visual task, the white matter in their brains changed.
+In Yotsumoto and Chang’s (2014) study, when older adults learned a new visual task, the white matter in their brains changed.
 This change was significant.
 Younger brains show changes in the cortex.

-Park & Bischof (2013) examined the effect of brain training on adult learners.
+Park and Bischof (2013) examined the effect of brain training on adult learners.
 They wanted to know if the aged brain changes in response to stimulation.
 From their findings, they believe that changes in activation might be due to strategies employed by the participants.
-Park & Bischof couldn’t rule out that changes in neural activity indicated neural plasticity.
+Park and Bischof (2013) couldn’t rule out that changes in neural activity indicated neural plasticity.

 Cognitive training or participation in demanding tasks can improve cognitive function.
 This training-specific activity doesn’t have “far-transfer.”
 Far-transfer is the ability to apply the training to other tasks with similar processes.
-Park & Bischof acknowledged that the “persistence of training effects” is “impressive.”
+Park and Bischof (2013) acknowledged that the “persistence of training effects” is “impressive.”